Koontz v. St. Johns River Water Management District: Background

 Petitioner Coy Koontz applied to the St. Johns River Water Management District for a permit to develop 3.7 acres of wetlands under the District's jurisdiction.
 Koontz offered to mitigate the loss of wetlands by conveying to the District a conservation easement over 11 acres of adjacent land.
 The District declined Koontz's mitigation offer, instead proposing that Koontz either reduce the size of his development to one acre, or pay for improvements to unrelated property owned by the District several miles away.
 Koontz responded by filing suit against the District in state court.

 Following an initial dismissal, appeal, and remand, the Florida Circuit Court ruled that the District's demand for offsite mitigation violated Nollan v.
 California Coastal Commission and Dolan v.
-City of Tigard, since the improvements to the District's property lacked either an essential nexus or rough proportionality to the environmental impact of Koontz's proposed development.
+City of Tigard, since the improvements to the District's property were held to lack either an essential nexus or rough proportionality to the environmental impact of Koontz's proposed development.
 The state appellate court affirmed, but the Supreme Court of Florida reversed, holding that Nollan and Dolan did not apply because (1) Koontz's permit was denied, rather than granted subject to the unconstitutional condition, and (2) the District sought money rather than a conveyance of real property as a condition to issuing the permit.
 The Supreme Court granted certiorari to determine the applicability of Nollan and Dolan under these circumstances.

-Koontz was represented by Paul J. Beard, II, of the Pacific Legal Foundation.
+Koontz was represented by Paul J. Beard, II of the Pacific Legal Foundation.
 Amicus briefs in support of Koontz were filed by the American Civil Rights Union, the National Association of Home Builders, the National Federation of Independent Business Small Business Legal Center, and six other parties.
 The St. Johns River Water Management District was represented by Paul R. Q. Wolfson.
 Amicus briefs in support of the District were filed by the Solicitor General of the United States, the American Planning Association, the National Governors Association, and other public entities and officials.
 Deputy General Edwin Kneedler argued for the United States as amicus curiae in support of the District.